Inking outside the fox: type writing itself

 And the typewriter: a Flintstones era writing machine when looked at from the digital age.
 I’m writing this digitally, the text appearing on the digital representation of a page.
 There’s no ink.
 Only light.
 Pixel yourself on a boat on a river.
 But this newfangled thing is modeled on that old fashioned typewriting machine.
 Keys in QWERTY order.
 The scrolling page.
 The word processor defaults to modeling the typewriter experience.
 Digital mimicry.

 So when Eric Schmaltz in 2013 deconstructs typewriting, it’s carbon ribbon dating.
 He’s a retronaut re(con)textualizing the typewriter and writing in both space and time.
+Indeed his typewriter is so changed by spacetime it's actually a computer keyboard.
 He quotes Kenny Goldsmith in the epigraph to MITSUMI: "The twenty-first century is invisible.
 We were promised jetpacks but ended up with handlebar moustaches.
 The surface of things is the wrong place to find the 21st century."
 (Goldsmith, "The New Aesthetic and The New Writing.")

 And what of the infamous performance of Philip Corner's Fluxus piece "Piano Activities" (1962) where a piano was dismembered, each fragment sounding as it was severed from the whole?